nutellinoit/cassandra-aws-backups/README.md

 - Execute Dry Run mode to identify target files

 ## Requirements

-AWS S3 installed with `aws s3` utility configured for authentication to An existing AWS S3 bucket
+- (optional) AWS S3 installed with `aws s3` utility configured for authentication to An existing AWS S3 bucket
-Linux system with BASH shell.
+- Linux system with BASH shell.
-Cassandra 2+
+- Cassandra 2+

 ## Usage
-./cassandra-cloud-backup.sh [ options ] < command>
+./cassandra-backup.sh [ options ] < command>

 ### Examples
   - Take a full snapshot, gzip compress it with nice level 15,  use the /var/lib/cassandra/backups directory to stage the backup before uploading it to the GCS Bucket, and clear old incremental and snapshot files

- `./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -zCc -N 15 -d /var/lib/cassandra/backups backup`
+ `./cassandra-backup.sh -b s3://cassandra-backups123/ -zCc -N 15 -d /var/lib/cassandra/backups backup`

   - Do a dry run of a full snapshot with verbose output and create list of files that would have been copied

-  `./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -vn backup`
+  `./cassandra-backup.sh -b s3://cassandra-backups123/ -vn backup`

   - Backup and bzip2 compress copies of the most recent incremental backup files since the last incremental backup

-`  ./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -ji -d /var/lib/cassandra/backups backup`
+`  ./cassandra-backup.sh -b s3://cassandra-backups123/ -ji -d /var/lib/cassandra/backups backup`

   - Restore a backup without prompting from given bucket path and keep the old files locally

- ` ./cassandra-cloud-backup.sh -b s3://cass-bk123/backups/host01/snpsht/2016-01-20_18-57/ -fk -d /var/lib/cassandra/backups restore`
+ ` ./cassandra-backup.sh -b s3://cass-bk123/backups/host01/snpsht/2016-01-20_18-57/ -fk -d /var/lib/cassandra/backups restore`

   - List inventory of available backups stored in AWS S3

- ` ./cassandra-cloud-backup.sh -b s3://cass-bk123 inventory`
+ ` ./cassandra-backup.sh -b s3://cass-bk123 inventory`

   - List inventory of available backups stored in AWS S3 for a different server

- ` ./cassandra-cloud-backup.sh -b s3://cass-bk123 inventory -a testserver01`
+ ` ./cassandra-backup.sh -b s3://cass-bk123 inventory -a testserver01`

 ### Commands: